gildahl/arcadeVFE/README.md

 ===============
 arcadeVFE has been tested successfully with the following software:

-* Arcade Time Capsule (fantastic MAME-based VR arcade and main tested target of arcadeVFE)
+* Arcade Time Capsule - fantastic MAME-based VR arcade and main tested target of arcadeVFE
-* Virtual Controller  (software to create virtual XInput controllers)
+* Virtual Controller - software to create virtual XInput controllers
-* Ultimarc UltraMap   (software to modify behavior of Ultimarc's UltraStik 360 joysticks)
+* Ultimarc UltraMap - software to modify behavior of Ultimarc's UltraStik 360 joysticks
-* Ultimarc JoyTray    (software to control ServoStik sticks, including U360 with ServoStik upgrade)
+* Ultimarc JoyTray - software to control ServoStik sticks, including U360 with ServoStik upgrade
-* RawAccel            (software to adjust sensitivity of mouse/trackball controllers)
+* RawAccel - software to adjust sensitivity of mouse/trackball controllers

 Installation
 ============
-After downloading the distribution zip file, you MUST first right click on it, choose Properties, and check the "Unblock" checkbox at the bottom and click Apply.
+After downloading the distribution zip file, you must first right click on it, choose Properties, and check the "Unblock" checkbox at the bottom and click Apply.
 After doing this, simply extract the zip into an empty folder on your PC that has read/write access.

-When you first the executable (vfe.exe) for the first time, it will create a few subfolders and extract some additional files into them.
-It will also display a small "Initial Setup" dialog in which you should choose your virtual arcade, the virtual arcade's executable, and the virtual arcade's rom folder.
-Once you've set the rom folder, you can also do a quick audit of the roms there by pressing the "Audit ROMs..." button.
+When you launch the executable (vfe.exe) for the first time, it will create a few subfolders and extract some additional files into them.
+It will also display a small "Initial Setup" dialog in which you will choose your virtual arcade, the virtual arcade's executable, and the virtual arcade's rom folder.
+Once you've set the rom folder, you can also do a quick audit of the roms by pressing the "Audit ROMs..." button.

 Once you apply these settings and close the dialog, you will be taken directly to the "Settings" screen where you can begin configuration.
 Note that in the future, whenever you start arcadeVFE, you will not see anything on the screen, but rather it will create a joystick icon in the Windows Tray indicating normal background mode is active.
 If you need to return to the Settings dialog, just right-click on this icon and choose "Settings...".
 You can also click on the "Initial Setup" button in the "Settings" screen to re-invoke the "Initial Setup" dialog.